data-creative/data-creative.github.io/_posts/2015-07-18-how-to-set-up-a-mac-development-environment.md

 psql -U my_db_user -c "ALTER USER my_db_user WITH PASSWORD 'CHANGE_ME';"
 ````

-To require password authentication, find the location of the *pg_hba.conf* file using `psql -U my_db_user -c "SHOW hba_file;"`, and edit it to resemble to the following template:
+If you want to require password authentication, find the location of the *pg_hba.conf* file using `psql -U my_db_user -c "SHOW hba_file;"`, and edit it to resemble to the following template:

     # TYPE  DATABASE        USER            ADDRESS                 METHOD
     local   all             all                                     md5